Narcissism within the family.

-Everyone is entitled to see it their way, why in so many situations, people end up going no contact with the entire family and become the scapegoat of the family, often most try to grey rock it, especially if other family members are not narcissistic, or the cousins play together etc.
+Everyone is entitled to see it their way.
+Why, in so many situations, do people end up going no contact with the entire family and become the scapegoat of the family, Often most try to grey rock it, especially if other family members are not narcissistic, or the cousins play together etc.

 They will only be interested in you if they feel they have something to gain, they are extremely envious of you and believe they are entitled to whatever you have, as narcissists will exploit others to meet a need of their own.

 They have no conscience￼, and if they want something that’s yours, they feel entitled just to have it, as they have a lack of empathy, so they have no regard for your feelings.

 They will plan and plot against you.
 No matter what the age gap, often when it is a close age gap, it’s extremely difficult to go no contact or grey rock, as this was your first friend.
 You can remember times you might have got on, times they stood up for you if it meant they got one over on someone else, or if you tried to shield them from your narcissistic patents.

 It’s all about what they want when they want it, and they usually get precisely what they do want through endless manipulation tactics.

-Some have extremely aggressive personality’s, some children are born aggressive, and some are sensitive.
+Some have an extremely aggressive personalities, some children are born aggressive, and some are sensitive.
 Yet, parental input usually helps them develop empathy to treat others with respect.
 If you had a narcissistic parent, your parents might have encouraged your sibling’s to be aggressive towards you, or to ignore you, or to put you down and invalidate and criticise you.

 They do not care for who you are, how you feel, or what you think, and it is merely all about them.